 Director, Sydney Business Insights

 |Sandra Peter is an innovator, researcher and educator.
 She leads the Sydney Business Insights strategic initiative to deliver on the University of Sydney Business School’s commitment to being an engaged, relevant and influential voice on major issues and trends.
 She develops a range of content (including articles, podcasts and videos) and contributes to furthering informed research and critical thinking on the future of business together with researchers, leading thinkers in industry, government and community.|

-|Sandra is the Chair of the Session 2 Q&A Panel.||Sydney Business Insights
+|Sandra is the Chair of the second Q&A Panel.||Sydney Business Insights

 Professor of Information Technology and Organisation at the University of Sydney Business School

 |Kai is a Professor at The University of Sydney Business School.
 His expertise is in Enterprise Social Networking, e-Collaboration, inter-firm networking, virtual work, social impact of ICTs, and the practical philosophy of technology.
 Kai is currently doing research into technology adoption and sense-making, infrastructure technologies and the adoption and management of Enterprise Social Networking.
 He has held positions with the University of Muenster in Germany, Melbourne University and University College Dublin and consulted with a range of companies both in Europe and Australia.
 Kai is the founder of the Digital Disruption Research Group (DDRG) and convenor of DISRUPT.SYDNEY.|